mykelalvis/FT/Traveller/WORKING/Book 1.md

 level of schooling attained.
-1 except for the results of calamitous Social Standing notes the social injury or aging. class and level of society from Obviously, it is possible for a player to which the character (and his or her generate a character with seemingly un- family) come. satisfactory values; nevertheless, each player should use the character as it is created.
-The experience procedures and acquired skills table offer a genuine oppor- tunity to enhance values, given only time and luck.
+1 except for the results of calamitous Social Standing notes the social injury or aging. class and level of society from Obviously, it is possible for a player to which the character (and his or her generate a character with seemingly un-family) come. satisfactory values; nevertheless, each player should use the character as it is created.
+The experience procedures and acquired skills table offer a genuine oppor-tunity to enhance values, given only time and luck.
 Should a player truly consider the character so poor as to be beyond help, the low survival rate of the Scout Service may make it the best career choice.
-The Universal Personality Profile: Characters in Traveller are precisely defined using the universal perspnality profile (the UPP), which expresses the basic charac- teristics in a specific sequence using hexadecimal (base 16) numbers.
+The Universal Personality Profile: Characters in Traveller are precisely defined using the universal perspnality profile (the UPP), which expresses the basic charac-teristics in a specific sequence using hexadecimal (base 16) numbers.
 In hexa-

 ##### decimal notation, the digits 0 through 9 are represented by the common arabic

 numbers: the digits 10 through 15 are represented by the letters A through F. The highest single digit in base 16 notation is 15 (F).
-Characteristics are listed as a string of six digits, in the order originally rolled: strength, dexterity, endurance, intelli- gence, education, and social standing.
+Characteristics are listed as a string of six digits, in the order originally rolled: strength, dexterity, endurance, intelli-gence, education, and social standing.
 For example, a character who is totally average in all respects would have a UPP

 ##### of 777777.
 If, instead, the individual were highly intelligent, his UPP would be